Undergraduate Program

 • Degree requirements change over time.
 Your requirements are determined based on the year you entered the degree program.

 • You can switch to a later catalog, if you desire.
-Forms are available at the registrar’s office.
-Will require a signature from your advisor.
+Forms are available at the registrar’s office and will require a signature from your advisor.

 • You may not switch to an earlier catalog.
 Flowcharts from prior years are included here for the benefit of students who entered during those years.